 Many people who experience a traumatic and stressful event, such as a crime, feel some very strong emotions, but these usually fade as time goes by.
 However you've been affected, we can give you emotional and practical support to help you cope and recover.

 Some people find that their feelings and emotions do not improve, and perhaps get worse.
 They may go on to develop post-traumatic stress disorder (PTSD), a medical term used to describe a pattern of symptoms experienced by someone who has been traumatised.
 The symptoms are different for everyone but may include nightmares and flashbacks, sleeping problems, depression, and other physical and mental problems.

 If you think this has started to happen to you, we suggest that you get medical advice by talking to your GP.
 Any symptoms can then be treated professionally and your GP may be able to arrange some specialist counselling or help.
 But there may be a waiting list, so you can contact us for help and support in the meantime.

 How to contact us

 To find out more, or to see how we can help you, contact your local Victim Support office.
-Alternatively you can call our Supportline on freephone 08 08 16 89 111 for support and information or request support via our website.
-We also welcome calls via Next Generation Text.
+Alternatively you can call our Supportline on freephone 08 08 16 89 111 for support and information, contact us via our 24/7 live chat service, or request support via our website.
+We also welcome calls via Relay UK.